Have you heard of chayote squash?

 Now we’re going to add the sliced chayote to some corn flour and mix them around to give them a good coating.

-Plunge them into your hot oil for a few minutes and then you’re almost ready to enjoy your tasty snack.
+Plunge them into your hot oil for 2-3 minutes and then you’re almost ready to enjoy your tasty snack.

 Fried Chayote Recipe